narukijima/nalt-protocol/docs/PERFORMANCE_OPTIMIZATION.md

-# Performance Optimization Guide for PDP v1.1.0
+# Performance Optimization Guide for NALT Protocol v1.1.0

-This guide provides strategies for optimizing performance when working with Personal Data Protocol documents.
+This guide provides strategies for optimizing performance when working with NALT Protocol documents.

 ## 1. UTC Offset Optimization (New in v1.1.0)